 Social media isn’t a pick n’ mix aisle, so brands shouldn’t treat it that way.
 Like a good cup of tea, it needs to be carefully planned and executed (don’t leave the bag in for too long!)
 Today, in my first blog for AB, I wanted to focus on LinkedIn and explain where I think it should fit into your social media strategy.
 So suit up, put your cufflinks in and read my thoughts on using the ‘professional’ network.

 Who should be Linking in?

-Should Maria’s tea shop, a one off independent, create a page on LinkedIn?
-Unless it has a real niche popularity, or plans to grow into a franchise perhaps, then my answer would be no – it’s simply a waste of time and effort.
+Should Maria’s tea shop, a one-off independent, create a page on LinkedIn?
+Unless it has real niche popularity or plans to grow into a franchise perhaps, then my answer would be no – it’s simply a waste of time and effort.
 In a similar vein, should an accounting firm have a Facebook page?
 My view would be that professional services shouldn’t feature on Facebook.
 Facebook is a space for inspiration, photos and everything outside of work – it’s not professional.
 Big FMCG brands do well on Facebook simply because they maintain the fun aspect of this medium.

-For example I saw this post just yesterday from anonymous: “Fantastic time at the XYZ party”… “- had to take a selfie”.
-This type of content clearly indicates that there’s not strategy and can reflect badly on your brand.
+For example, I saw this post just yesterday from anonymous: “Fantastic time at the XYZ party”… “- had to take a selfie”.
+This type of content clearly indicates that there’s not a strategy and can reflect badly on your brand.

 LinkedIn – what’s it really for?